VictorAlbertos/Mockery/README.md

 ### Running mockery on production environment or how to mock server responses.

-After being done with decorating the RestApi `interface`, instantiate it using `Mockery.Builder<T>` to use it as a normal instance.
+After being done with decorating the RestApi `interface`, instantiate it using `Mockery.Builder<T>`:

 ```java
 if (BuildConfig.DEBUG) {